A Guide to Using Personal Checks

-How to Spot a Personal Check
+How to Spot One

 Personal checks are smaller than other types of checks and are generally written by hand, but larger computer-generated checks might still be personal checks.
 In the age of online bill payment, banks often print and send checks out from individual accounts, and those checks can carry the same risks as handwritten personal checks.
 Another way to identify a personal check is to look at the account owner information: if you see an individual’s name, it’s a personal check.

 Because they are riskier than government-issued checks, personal checks can be difficult to cash.
 The best way to cash one is to go to the bank where the check writer has an account (you’ll find bank information on the face of the check).
 That bank can see whether or not funds are available and update the account immediately.

 You can also try cashing personal checks at your bank, but don’t be surprised if you can only get $200 or so.
 If your bank does give you more, it’s not because they know the check is good – they're just optimistic, but you’ll have to repay the bank if the check bounces.

 Besides banks and credit unions, there are very few places that cash personal checks.
 Some retailers and check cashing outfits might cash small checks.
 As of this writing, Kmart cashes personal checks up to $500.

 How to Get More

 If you write checks, you’ll eventually run out and need to get more.
 You can order more from your bank, order from a printer, or even print your own checks.